objectliteral/teachingJS/chapters/02_fundamentals/02_variables.md

 ```

 ### Call-by-value / Call-by-reference
-The way in which variables are passed as function arguments is really simple.
-All primitive values are passed by value to function, all objects (including functions, arrays, regular expressions and all your custom objects) are passed by reference.
+The way in which variables are passed as function arguments is really simple: All primitive values are passed by value, all objects (including functions, arrays, regular expressions and all your custom objects) are passed by reference.